 Reality television, known for its drama, excess, and moments of unrehearsed authenticity, offers a peculiar, sometimes uncomfortable reflection of society’s values and assumptions.
-Within this mix, the portrayal of sobriety—or the lack thereof—often becomes a focal point for both viewers and producers.
+Within this mix, the portrayal of sobriety—or its lack—often becomes a focal point for both viewers and producers.
 The recent episode of the Sober Curator Podcast saw hosts and guests dive deep into the representation of sobriety in reality TV, notably in the “Real Housewives” franchise.
-This podcast episode provides a lens into the intersections of media narratives, societal norms, and the challenges facing individuals within these televised stories.
+This podcast episode offers a lens into the intersections of media narratives, societal norms, and the challenges individuals face within these televised stories.

 The Sobriety Narrative: Kyle Richards’ Experience